MightyCoderX/.dotfiles/README.md

 ## TODOs
 ### Shell
-- [x] Choose a shell, see if I can stick to bash with a readline substitute or at max use zsh (no fish, cause it has fish bones, and is bloated!)
+- [x] Choose a shell, see if I can stick to bash with a readline substitute or at max use zsh ~~(no fish, cause it has fish bones, and is bloated!)~~ I use fish now :D
 - [x] Custom prompt with catppuccin colors

 ### tmux
-- [ ] Fix slow startup (almost 1s) due to catpuccin theme plugins
+- [x] Fix slow startup (almost 1s) due to catpuccin theme plugins
     - [x] Opened issue on GitHub
-    - [ ] Wait for them to fix, and help them by coming up with a way to batch the tmux commands
+    - [x] Wait for them to fix, ~~and help them by coming up with a way to batch the tmux commands~~
 - [ ] Make a basic bash "module" with simple functions to create windows and panels to use in session scripts